 As I have spent many hours thinking about how to communicate information to you, I have been praying and seeking God’s direction.
 Two major thoughts have risen to the surface.
 The first being that our church has never been about the building, but about the people.
 Second, that the world may be telling us to have social distance, but we need not distance ourselves emotionally or mentally with one another.

-As a church council, we have decided to suspend ALL church-sponsored weekly activities inside and outside the building until April 2nd.
+ALL church-sponsored weekly activities inside and outside the building are on hold during the quarantine.
 This includes the following:

 Sunday morning worship services (Service Will Be Offered Online)

 Munchkin & Me

 Also, the church (gym, classrooms, and kitchen) will not be open to outside events.

 With human contact being limited, our responsibility of being the people of God is much more important than ever.
 It means that even though social distancing has been asked of us, we cannot shy away from caring for one another.
 Please, call one another, stay connected.
 Be concerned for each other, check up on one another, encourage, and pray with each other.
 Find out needs that are available and please try our best to fill those needs.

 As for the Church staff and Sunday Service:

 We will maintain regular office hours 8:30-1pm Monday-Thursday.
 If you need anything, please feel free to call us so that we can help.
 The church building will remain locked during those times so please set up an appointment.